 You are expected to submit a motion and other documents that are proper in title, form, and content.
 The Court expects filings to comply with the Court’s Rules of Practice and Procedure.
 In some circumstances, the Court may retitle a motion or document to more clearly convey the contents and comply with the Rules, or the Court may issue an order directing you to correct or supplement your document.

 A response to a motion should be sent both to the Court and to respondent’s counsel (and the other parties, if any, in the case).
 Attach a Certificate of Service to the copy you send to the Court.
-If you are filing a response to a motion electronically, please see the Petitioners' Guide to Electronic Case Access and Filing for more information.
+If you are filing a response to a motion electronically, see the DAWSON User Guides.

 In a deficiency case, the IRS generally may not attempt to collect the amount in dispute while your case is pending in the Tax Court.
 You may consider filing a Motion To Restrain Assessment and Collection, and you should include a copy of the collection letter or notice you received from the IRS.